 Redkey is a very small town located in the state of Indiana.
-With a population of 1,081 people and just one neighborhood, Redkey is the 312th largest community in Indiana.
-Redkey has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 1,073 people and just one neighborhood, Redkey is the 312th largest community in Indiana.
+Redkey has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Redkey, you'll notice that it is more blue-collar than most other communities in America.
-44.77% of Redkey’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Redkey is generally considered to be a blue-collar town.
+44.77% of the Redkey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Redkey is a town of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Redkey who work in office and administrative support (9.30%), food service (8.14%), and sales jobs (7.75%).

-As is often the case in a small town, Redkey doesn't have a public transportation system that people use for their commute.
+Redkey is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Redkey in 2022 was $16,769, which is low income relative to Indiana and the nation.
 This equates to an annual income of $67,076 for a family of four.
 Redkey also has one of the higher rates of people living in poverty in the nation, with 39.83% of its population below the federal poverty line.